 What You’ll Find in the Journal

-I encourage you to read Mark Svenvold’s and Karen Bender’s thoughtful introductions to the poetry and fiction you’ll find here, in general, and specifically what you might find in this, the “inaugural” set of works.
-I’m not calling it an “issue” exactly, because our model will be a bit different.
-We will publish new poetry and essays approximately weekly, new fiction approximately every other week, and new humor and visual art as it comes to us.
-See, for instance, the occasional series of photographs by artist Erica Baum, the images of sculptures (and accompanying essay) by Wendy Richmond; fiction by Paul Lisicky and Ben Greenman, and stories by Carolyn Ferrell, David Ulin, and Tracy O’Neill.
-In poetry, you’ll find work by Daisy Fried, Regie Cabico, Bob Holman, Terese Svoboda, and many more; plus a Featured Portfolio: “American Patriot,” conversations between poet Jim Daniels and photographer Charlee Brodsky about the meaning of patriotism, including an interview about their collaboration-in-progress.
-Because Karen and Mark are too modest to mention it themselves, I want to note that their terrific work also appears in the journal; please look for it.
+I encourage you to read the editors’ thoughtful introductions to the poetry and fiction you’ll find in the journal.
+We publish new poetry, essays, and/or fiction nearly every week, and new humor and visual art as it comes to us.
+See, for instance, the occasional series of photographs by artist Erica Baum, the images of sculptures (and accompanying essay) by Wendy Richmond; fiction by Paul Lisicky, Ben Greenman, Carolyn Ferrell, Maria Saba, and Tracy O’Neill; poetry by our new poetry editor Daisy Fried, as well as Regie Cabico, Terese Svoboda, Rachel Hadas, and many more; plus an occasional featured poet portfolio and interview, like the most recent featuring Aaron Anstett.
+Because our editors are too modest to mention it themselves, I want to note that their terrific work also appears in the journal; please look for it.

 We are actively interested in publishing humor, especially because tyrants hate it when people laugh at them.
-See, for instance, an update of traditional proverbs, our first humor piece, by Philip Hoover.
-In essays, we address the problem of humor in this political climate (Tony Eprile); protesting the national anthem (Tara Campbell); Caligula (Valerie Block); asylum (Peter Trachtenberg); how to reassure oneself with stories (Caroline Leavitt); and how, last spring, Timothy Denevi had a feeling something very, very bad was going to happen.
+See, for instance, an update of traditional proverbs, by Philip Hoover.
+In essays, we address the problem of humor in this political climate (Tony Eprile); protesting the national anthem (Tara Campbell); Caligula (Valerie Block); asylum (Peter Trachtenberg); debt (Rachel Ann Brickner); how to reassure oneself with stories (Caroline Leavitt); and how, last spring, Timothy Denevi had a feeling something very, very bad was going to happen.